HenriTischner/HenriTischner/README.md

 - 👋 Hi, I’m @HenriTischner
-- 👀 I’m a mechanical engineer with an interest  in code
+- 👀 I’m a mechanical engineer with an interest in code and home labbing
-- 🌱 I’m currently learning ROS, Java, Python and C++
+- 🌱 I’m currently learning ROS, and Java

 <!---